sdp5/sdp5.github.io-jekyll/source/_posts/2020-09-25-choosing-a-keyboard-layout-got-easier-in-anaconda.markdown

 <!-- more -->

-Users can enable input methods for their language (and script) using the Keyboard tab.
+Users can select keyboard layouts for their language (and script) using the Keyboard tab.
 They can choose from a menu of options.
 Locating desired layout in this long list could seem tedious.
+Moreover, it can be hard to search for the US layout when using the wrong default layout.

 {% img center https://github.com/sundeep-co-in/sundeep-anand.github.io/blob/source/source/images/anaconda-keyboards/anaconda-keyboard-layouts.png?raw=true 450 280 %}